HashimElAlej/Server-Project/README.md

-# Northcoders News API
+# News API

-For instructions, please head over to [L2C NC News](https://l2c.northcoders.com/courses/be/nc-news).
+When using this respository, create two .env files:
+.env.development
+.env.test

+this will allow you to succesfully connect to the database's locally.